 He knows that he only barely meets the requirements of adulthood by virtue of having a job, what some might call a home, and enough common sense to not accidentally poison himself more than two times per year.
 Still, there had been a brief and wonderful window of time when Natsume actually looked up to him—in dismay, mostly, but in an upwardly direction nonetheless.

 “They grow up so quickly,” he tells Urihime mournfully one afternoon, when they’re alone in the apartment.

-She looks at him, then at the pile of fresh messenger ofuda in his hands.
+She looks at him, then at the pile of fresh paper messengers in his hands.
 “They are simply paper dolls, Natori-sama,” she soothes.
 “They are lifeless and, as such, cannot change or grow.”

 And, well.
 Shuuichi can relate.

 Shuuichi and Natsume fall into the habit of meeting up on a semi-regular basis—Shuuichi insists, in fact, after the nonsense during the moon-splitting festival, as a compromise with his conscience for the Fujiwaras’ ignorance.
-They carve out time in cafés, local parks, and, when Natsume can manage the trip to the city, Shuuichi’s Kumamoto apartment.
-He likes to believe that more frequent meetings will compel Natsume to be more open about his experiences with youkai, but so far he’s just learned a great deal about troublemakers named Kitamoto and Nishimura who he suspects (but has yet to confirm) are entirely human.
+They carve out time in cafés, local parks, and, when Natsume can manage the trip to Shuuichi’s apartment in the city.
+He likes to believe that more frequent meetings will compel Natsume to be more open about his experiences with youkai, but so far he’s just learned a great deal about two troublemakers named Kitamoto and Nishimura who he suspects (but has yet to confirm) are entirely human.